KDHE secretary compares COVID-19 political defiance to crimping hose at house fire

 Chelsey Smith, an outreach coordinator for the northeast Kansas blood bank, says the organization has struggled to collect donations during the pandemic.
 The need for more blood increased at the start of May when hospitals began to resume elective procedures.

-Now, Smith said, the organization’s blood supply is the lowest it’s ever been.
+Now, Smith said, the organization’s blood supply is the lowest it has ever been.
 The goal is to have seven days’ worth of blood on hand.
 A two-day supply remains.

 The Community Blood Center is limiting distribution for emergencies as medical providers approach the point where those who need blood won’t get it.